iluwatar/java-design-patterns/spatial-partition/README.md

 ---
-title: "Understanding Spatial Partition Pattern in Java: Optimize Game and Simulation Environments"
+title: "Spatial Partition Pattern in Java: Optimizing Spatial Queries for Enhanced Performance"
+shortTitle: Spatial Partition
 description: "Explore the Spatial Partition design pattern for Java, ideal for optimizing game development and simulations.
 Learn how it enhances performance by efficiently managing objects in space, with examples and practical applications."
 category: Structural
 language: en